-- a.
-Building Inspector Review.
 The Building Inspector will determine if Site Plan Review is required.
-If the Inspector determines that a Site Plan Review or Special Permit with Site Plan Review is required, following receipt of a written denial from the Building Inspector, the Applicant shall submit the appropriate Application(s) to the Planning Board. - b.
-Pre-Application Conference.
+If the Inspector determines that a Site Plan Review or Special Permit with Site Plan Review is required, following receipt of a written denial from the Building Inspector, the Applicant shall submit the appropriate Application(s) to the Planning Board.

+11.3.4.2.
+Pre-Application Conference:

 Prior to submission of a formal Application, it is required that the Applicant file a request with the Planning Board for a Pre-Application Conference.
-Said conference will be placed on the Agenda for a regularly scheduled Planning Board Meeting.
+Said conference will be placed on the agenda for a regularly scheduled Planning Board Meeting.
 The purpose of this conference is to determine the applicability of the informational requirements of this subsection and to obtain other information and guidance before the Applicant enters into binding commitments or incurs substantial expense in the preparation of plans, surveys, and other data.
 It is recommended that the Applicant provide information to the Planning Board to assist the Planning Board in understanding the scope and impact of the project.
-Said information may include conceptual drawings of the proposed project indicating a preliminary site layout, general building design, potential locations of curb cuts, parking areas, signs, and wetland resource areas, habitat areas, the location and type of surrounding uses, information regarding environmental impact or infrastructure capacity related to the project, and a list of potential Waivers to submittal requirements.
-The number of copies and size of plan submittal shall be determined. - c.
-Public Hearing.
+Said information may include conceptual drawings of the proposed project indicating a preliminary site layout, general building design, potential locations of curb cuts, parking areas, signs, and wetland resource areas, habitat areas, the location and type of surrounding uses, information regarding environmental impact or infrastructure capacity related to the project, and a list of potential waivers to submittal requirements.
+The number of copies and size of plan submittal shall be determined.

+11.3.4.3.
+Public Hearing:

 The Planning Board shall hold a Public Hearing to act on a Site Plan Review Application filed.
-The following criteria shall apply: - The current owner of record or an authorized representative shall submit an Application for Site Plan Review to the Planning Board that has been time-stamped at the Town Clerk's Office.
+The following criteria shall apply:

+a.
+The current owner of record or an authorized representative shall submit an Application for Site Plan Review to the Planning Board that has been time-stamped at the Town Clerk's Office.
 The Application shall include an administrative Filing Fee in accordance with the schedule established by the Planning Board.
-See Planning Board Regulations for submittal requirements. - 2.
+See Planning Board Regulations for submittal requirements.

+b.
 The Planning Board shall schedule a Public Hearing within sixty-five (65) days of receipt of the Application.
-The notification requirements for the Public Hearing shall conform to the requirements of §IV. of Planning Board Regulations. - d.
-Planning Board Decision.
-The Planning Board shall render and file a written Decision, agreed to by a majority vote of the Planning Board, with the Town Clerk within ninety (90) days of closing the Public Hearing, except where an Applicant has formally requested an extension of time which is mutually agreed to by a majority vote of the Planning Board.
-If the Planning Board fails to file a written Decision with the Town Clerk within the required time limit, or such further time as is mutually agreed upon by the Applicant and the Planning Board, the plan shall be deemed approved.
+The notification requirements for the Public Hearing shall conform to the requirements of §IV. of Planning Board Regulations.